beauterre/The-well/README.md

 It should be extremely simple — because nothing more is needed to be happier than we ever were, before we began trying to become better as children.

 We can keep the arrangements – first I will stay at the Flamingo to recuperate.
 Anyone is more than welcome to join when I meditate, without me making it official.
 After that, I will stay with Gentso and his family, who kindly invited me, and I will look at the place where the center could be.
 The plan hasn’t changed – it has always been the same.
 I just couldn’t see it because I was trying to steer the boat before it hit the water.

+## About the child

+You and Dimitr are trying to have a child.
+I am almost certain this will work — I have seen a child in the future.
+It’s hard to explain how that works.

+In the first months of my recovery, I received a message while feeling deeply thankful to still be alive: “This is not about you, but about the one who comes after you.”
+At the time, I didn’t know what it meant.
+I was sure it referred to a child — perhaps my son.
+Later, I decided it must be a metaphorical child — all children, those yet to come.
+Now, I think it might turn out that your child is “the one who comes after me.”

+It might all be fantasy… and these things (I call them “echoes from the future” — and I mostly keep them to myself, because even I can no longer believe that time is an illusion, even though I once saw it so clearly) have a way of coming true in very unexpected ways.
+The child might be adopted, or a grandchild, or someone much further down the line… who knows.
+It will be interesting to see the small part we get to witness.
+But I feel this will somehow come true someday.

+So the center will be my gift to your unborn child.
+This feels nicely epic :) I will happily stay there from time to time, but I don’t need to own it or live there.

+The center, I hope, will replenish itself, because people will come there to realize their surplus and will be ready to share something small with unknown people who come after them.
+But the center should in no way ever make money.
+It is a responsibility, if anything, something that can be shared and enjoyed, but cannot be “saved up.”

+I will need help — I am too naive.
+But even I know that the way to make this happen is probably not to wave money around in Bulgaria and feed greed.
+But I don’t know how… I will need help dealing with administration, the government, and a culture I don’t yet know.
+It will probably also help if it isn’t seen as something done by a rich foreigner.

+So I trust you.